deepansarkar/rag-basic/README.md

 # 🧠 RAG PDF Chatbot with OpenRouter API

-A simple Retrieval-Augmented Generation (RAG) system to answer questions from PDFs using OpenRouter and Qwen-DeepSeek LLM.
+A simple Retrieval-Augmented Generation (RAG) system to answer questions from PDFs using OpenRouter and LLM Mistral: Devstral Small (free).

 ---